songc0a/PINN-Helmholtz-solver-adaptive-sine/README.md

 # Code explanation

+Helm_pinn_tanh.py: Solving the Helmholtz equation using PINN with tanh activation function for isotropic media

 Helm_pinn_sine_adaptive.py: Solving the Helmholtz equation using PINN with adpative sine activation function for isotropic media

 Helm_pinn_sine_fixed.py: Solving the Helmholtz equation using PINN with fixed sine activation function for isotropic media